SSWConsulting/SSW.Rules.Content/rules/do-you-measure-the-effectiveness-of-your-marketing-efforts/rule.md

 <!--endintro-->

 For example, if you're coordinating a social media campaign, you need to make sure that all of the engagements and conversions are tracked, so you can analyse the data once the campaign is finished.
-See our [Rule: Do you analyse your results once a month?](https://www.ssw.com.au/rules/analyse-your-results-once-a-month) for more detail.
+See [Rule: Do you analyse your results once a month?](https://www.ssw.com.au/rules/analyse-your-results-once-a-month) for more detail.

 In addition, when you're measuring the effectiveness of your campaigns you need to know what marketing figures are considered a success for your different types of marketing campaigns.
-For social media ad campaigns, you can check our [Rules to Better Social Media - Paid Advertising](https://www.ssw.com.au/rules/rules-to-better-social-media-paid-advertising).
+For social media ad campaigns, you can check [Rules to Better Social Media - Paid Advertising](https://www.ssw.com.au/rules/rules-to-better-social-media-paid-advertising).